Intel-bigdata/SSM/supports/data-sync-performance-test/Disaster Recovery Performance Test on Large Namespace.md

 **Hardware/Software requirement**

-**Hardware requriment:**
+**Hardware requirement:**

 1. Namenode: at least 20GB memory and 15GB disk space are required.
 Please change the default heap size in `hadoop-env.sh`.
 Please change the location of `name` and `checkpoint` in `hdfs-site.xml` (Each `fsimage`/checkpoint will be at least 5GB).
-2. Datanode: at least 2GB memory is requred by Datanode.
+2. Datanode: at least 2GB memory is required by Datanode.
 3. Mysql: at least 20GB memory and 30GB disk space are required.
 Please change mysql data dir location to SSD in `my.cnf`, and tune mysql with [mysqltuner](http://mysqltuner.pl/).
 Otherwise, Mysql will become the main bottleneck of SSM.

+Note that some of our test cases may reach peak write IOPS in standby HDFS namenode.
+So, we suggest to put both primary and standby namenode meta to SSD to avoid this bottleneck.

 **Software requirement:**